-Figure 20: Region of parameter space where solutions satisfy all experimental constraints [242].
+Figure 20: Region of parameter space where solutions satisfy all experimental constraints.
+Taken with kind permission of the European Physical Journal from figure 6 in reference [242].
+Copyrighted by Springer Berlin/Heidelberg.

-Figure 21: Atmospheric and solar mass-squared differences as a function of susy masses in AMSB [244].
+Figure 21: Atmospheric and solar mass-squared differences as a function of susy masses in AMSB.
+Taken with kind permission of Physical Review from figures 1 and 3 in reference [244].
+Copyrighted by the American Physical Society.